adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

 In order for data to be processed on the GPU, it must first be copied to device memory.
-Here we are copying all three arrays in one shot because their memory is contiguous and at the beginning of the buffer.
+Here we are copying all three arrays in one shot because their memory is contiguous and starts at the beginning of the buffer.

 ```cpp
 // copy the first 3 arrays in one call